All You Need To Know About Formula One Racing!

 The FIA is a non-profit organisation and governing body of Formula One.
 It was established in 1904 in an attempt to regulate the newly flourishing sport.

-Today the organisation’s main job is to ensure that Formula One is safe and fair for all participants.
+Today the organisation’s main job is to make sure that Formula One is safe and fair for all participants in the sport.

-What do I need to know about the cars?
+What do I need to know about the racing cars invloved in the sport?

-The 3 elements that you will immediately notice about the cars are that they are all open-wheel, open-cockpit and single-seat racing cars.
-This design has long been an intrinsic part of Formula One.
-But it has evolved over the years to be faster, safer, easier to control and obviously - more technologically advanced.
-This design has been perfected for racing on a circuit: particularly the cornering ability and how quickly the vehicle can accelerate and decelerate.
+The 3 elements that you will immediately notice about the cars are that they are all open-wheel, cockpit this open and the racing cars are single-seated.
+This design has been part of Formula One for a very long time.
+But it has evolved over the years to be faster, safer, easier to control and obviously - more advanced in technology.
+This design has been perfected for racing on a circuit: particularly the ability to take corners and how quickly the vehicle can speed up and slow down.

 So how does it do this?
 The ability to take the corners while driving at speed is achieved by creating downforce.
-At high speeds the downforce created by airflow around the F1 car will greatly exceed its weight.
+At high speeds the downforce brought about by the air flowing around the Formula one car will greatly exceed its weight.

-Since the 1960s, engineering teams have used wings to create downforce and push the cars into the track – creating more grip.
-Ideally without a corresponding drag.
+During the 1960s, engineering teams started to use wings to create downforce and pto help force the cars into the track – creating more grip.
+Ideally without any drag that can come about from this downforce.
 All surfaces: the car and the driver’s helmet will influence this aerodynamic behaviour – so they are constantly optimised for every different circuit.

-- All cars must weigh a minimum of 752kgs without fuel.
+- All cars must have a minimum weight of 752kgs not including fuel.
 This has led to the chassis being made from ultra-lightweight materials – eg carbon fibre.

 - Formula One cars are all powered by 1.6 litre, V6 turbocharged engines.
 With 8 forward gears and 1 reverse.
 The engines can produce around 1,000 bhp and they are limited to 15,000 rpm.
 They are capable of speeds of up to 378km/h.